davidwesst/blog/my-secret-addiction-to-likes/index.md

 - analytics
 - acceptance
 social_image: "./my_secret_addiction_to_likes.png"
-excerpt: I decided to take a month off of contributing to social media.
+description: I decided to take a month off of contributing to social media.
 More specifically Twitter and YouTube, but Facebook and Instagram as well.
 That single month has turned into just over three months now, and I learned a few things about myself and how I think my return to some social media will be a good thing.
 ---

 I decided to take a month off of contributing to social media.
 More specifically Twitter and YouTube, but Facebook and Instagram as well.
 That single month has turned into just over three months now, and I learned a few things about myself and how I think my return to _some_ social media will be a good thing.